johndarrel/hide-my-wp/readme.txt

 > Check the Demo Website source code:
 > <a href="https://demo.wpplugins.tips/">https://demo.wpplugins.tips/</a>
-> (the woocommerce and elementor are changed in files and classes using the PRO version)
+> (the elementor is changed in files and classes using the PRO version)

 > Check the Redirected URLs in Demo Website (all are redirected to Front Page):